SSBLCMU/SSBLCMU.github.io/README.md

 ## About us

-Welcome to the Systems and Synthetic Biology Laboratory at Chiang Mai University's Department of Biology!
-Our lab, known as the Systems and Synthetic Biology Laboratory, is dedicated to pushing the boundaries of life through innovative approaches in systems and synthetic biology.
-We employ theoretical analysis and experimental investigations to determine, understand, optimize, and manipulate various living organisms such as microalgae, bacteria, cyanobacteria, extremophiles, Drosophila melanogaster, and mitochondrial isolates.
-Our goal is to challenge the limits of life itself under the concept of "Challenging the limits of Life via Systems and Synthetic Biology."
-Join us as we explore and advance the fascinating world of systems and synthetic biology at Chiang Mai University.
+Welcome to the Systems and Synthetic Biology Laboratory (SSBL) at Chiang Mai University (CMU).
+Our laboratory group, situated within the Department of Biology, is at the forefront of cutting-edge research in the field of systems and synthetic biology.

+At SSBL, we are dedicated to pushing the boundaries of scientific exploration by employing the principles of synthetic biology to study, manipulate, and optimize living organisms.
+Our primary focus lies in utilizing synthetic biology approaches to theoretically analyze, discern, investigate, and optimize the behavior of various organisms.
+We work with a diverse range of organisms, including microalgae, bacteria, cyanobacteria, extremophiles, droshopkicas, and mitochondria isolates.
+One of our key objectives is to challenge the limits of life through the lens of systems and synthetic biology.
+By combining the power of computational modeling, data analysis, and experimental techniques, we strive to generate valuable insights into the fundamental workings of living systems.

+Within our laboratory, we employ synthetic biology techniques to create and engineer experimental data sets that aid in understanding and advancing the field of systems biology.
+By manipulating genetic circuits, metabolic pathways, and cellular processes, we aim to uncover novel approaches for improving biotechnological applications and addressing real-world challenges.

 ---